Heard on Main Street: Merry Everything and Happy Always!

-That comes from the sign greeting patients getting physical therapy at our hospital.
-All the PTs are great, and many of your neighbors have been taking advantage of their help.
+That comes from the holiday sign greeting patients getting physical therapy at our hospital.
+All the PTs are great, I can tell you, and many of your neighbors have been taking advantage of their help.

-Save the date for the live, in-person performance of the Luce Playreaders on Sunday, Jan.
+I want you to save the date for the live performance of the Luce Playreaders on Sunday, Jan.
 8, at 4 pm at the Martha’s Vineyard Film Center.
-Tickets are $25, sold at the Film Center or online at mvfilmsociety.com, which co-sponsors the event with the Friends of the Library.
-Doors open for admission 30 minutes prior.
+Proceeds will benefit the new Community Room planned for our library.
+Tickets are $25, sold at the Film Center or online at mvfilmsociety.com (they co-sponsor the event with the Friends of our Library).

 This is a play about the search for connection as two young adults navigate a rocky path to a relationship (performed by two not-so-young Play Readers).
 Support our library and enjoy the special reading of “I and You,” performed in person by John Brannen and Beebee Horowitz of the Peter Luce Playreaders.
 As the young people work together on a project with witty, nonstop repartee, they try to discover what makes up an “I and You” relationship, a challenge at any age.
 Doors open for admission at 3:30 pm.

 All proceeds support the library’s new Community Room.
 You will want to keep your ticket so you can buy chances to win a prize from Cronig’s, the Green Room, CB Stark, Bunch of Grapes Bookstore, and more.
 Even our Island businesses are good friends to all of us.

 Big bunches of birthday balloon wishes go out today to Toby Riseborough.
 Happy birthday and Happy New Year on Sunday go to Steve Bernier and Jeremy Rockman.
 Wish the best on Monday to John Chapman and Joan McDonough.
 Wednesday belongs to Romeo Bonelli.

 Heard on Main Street: Start now.
 Take time to relax and enjoy the little things.